15 Top Places to Go Hunting and Fishing

-From the rugged Alleghany Mountains to the shores of the Chesapeake Bay to the mid-Atlantic canyons, the Old Line State has it all for sportsmen and women, including a huge variety of game, fresh and saltwater fishing, and perhaps the finest duck and goose hunting in the country.
+From the rugged Allegheny Mountains to the shores of the Chesapeake Bay to the mid-Atlantic canyons, the Old Line State has it all for sportsmen and women, including a huge variety of game, fresh and saltwater fishing, and perhaps the finest duck and goose hunting in the country.
 Start with these 15 great ideas for hunting and fishing experiences in Maryland.

 The barrier island of the Maryland coast is home to amazing surf fishing, so pitch a tent, set up your surf chair and cast.
 The channels, cuts, and ever-changing sandbars draw huge schools of big red drum, black drum, striped-bass, bluefish, flounder, rays and sand sharks.